-Supreme Court agrees to hear challenges to Trump’s abortion, green card rules
+Supreme Court agrees to hear challenges to Trump’s abortion, green-card rules

 The cases would not be heard until the court’s new term beginning in October.
-President Biden already has expressed opposition to both of his predecessor’s policies.
+President Biden already has expressed opposition to both of the policies.

 At issue in the immigration cases are rules that establish new criteria for what makes one be deemed dependent on the government for public assistance — a “public charge” — and therefore disqualified for green cards and a path to U.S. citizenship.

-Under the 2019 Department of Homeland Security policy, immigrants who are in the United States legally are considered “public charges” and ineligible if they use any benefits or are declared likely to someday rely on such assistance.
+Under the 2019 Department of Homeland Security policy, immigrants who are in the United States legally are considered public charges and ineligible if they use any benefits or are declared likely to someday rely on such assistance.

-Immigrant support groups calls it a “wealth test,” and say it intimidates immigrants and their children from using public benefits such as Medicaid, food stamps or housing assistance to which they may be legally entitled.
+Immigrant support groups call it a “wealth test” and say it intimidates immigrants and their children from using public benefits such as Medicaid, food stamps or housing assistance to which they may be legally entitled.

 Federal courts have split on the rules, but the Supreme Court has allowed them to mostly go into effect while the legal challenges continue.